saulteafarmer/tangerine/commands.md

 **/claim** - Claim any blood you've earned from the past wipe (block).

-**/bitcoin** - Claim your Bitcoin mining rig to start producing hash.

-**/attachradio** - Attach a car radio to the vehicle you're looking at.

-**/detachradio** - Remove a car radio from the vehicle you're looking at.

 **/rb** - Check the status of Raidable Bases events.

 **/remove** - Enter the Remover Tool to remove walls from your base for a fee.